 Numba supports CUDA-enabled GPU with compute capability 2.0 or above with an up-to-data Nvidia driver.

-You will need the CUDA toolkit installed.
+You will need the CUDA toolkit version 8.0 or later installed.
 If you are using Conda, just type:

 $ conda install cudatoolkit